Reds vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and Jake Fraley will be among the stars on display when the New York Yankees play the Cincinnati Reds on Saturday at 4:10 PM ET, at Great American Ball Park.
+Anthony Rizzo and the New York Yankees take the field on Sunday at Great American Ball Park against Hunter Greene, who is starting for the Cincinnati Reds.
+First pitch will be at 11:35 AM ET for the final game of a three-game series.

-The favored Yankees have -165 moneyline odds against the underdog Reds, who are listed at +140.
-The total is 10.5 runs for this game.
+The favored Yankees have -155 moneyline odds against the underdog Reds, who are listed at +125.
+A 9.5-run total has been set for this game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.